amirali1412/getting-ready-for-uni/README.md

         -Balsamiq was used to create the wireframes during the design process.

-#### testing
+#### Testing

--HTML
-    -no errors were returned when passed through the offical W3C Validator

--CSS
-    -no errors were returned when passed through the official (Jigsaw) Validator
+    The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

+    W3C Markup Validator - Results

+    W3C CSS Validator - Results

-##### deployment
+##### Deployment

-###### credits
+###### Credits

 -Content
-    -the icons in the footers of each of my pages were taken from font awesome.
+    -The icons in the footers of each of my pages were taken from font awesome.

-    -all content was written by the developer.
+    -All content was written by the developer.

 -Media
-    -the image from the home page (hero-image) was taken from google search.
+    -The image from the home page (hero-image) was taken from google search.

-    -the images from the tips page were all taken from google search.
+    -The images from the tips page were all taken from google search.

-    -the image question page was taken from google search.
+    -The image question page was taken from google search.

 -Acknowledgements

-My Mentor for continuous helpful feedback.
+    -My Mentor for continuous helpful feedback.

-Tutor support at Code Institute for their support.
+    -Tutor support at Code Institute for their support.